JeffreyRiggle/my-site/content/blog/search-intro/index.md

 # Original scope

 As I mentioned before my original scope for this "little" project was to create a web crawler.
 This crawler was going to take some entry point and restrict its crawling to a single domain.
-While doing that I would collect the time it took to load the assets from the network and parse those assests using beautiful soup.
+While doing that I would collect the time it took to load the assets from the network and parse those assets using beautiful soup.

 Also since I don't use Python a whole lot it was going to be a chance to dig a little deeper on something I touch every once in a while.